emderrick/LEAP_sweeps/README.md

-#### all analysis files for: A glyphosate-based herbicide selects for genetic changes while retaining within-species diversity in a freshwater bacterioplankton community
+#### all analysis files for: Roundup exposure triggers genetic adaptation but not diversity collapse within bacterioplankton species